krillan49/My_Codewars_Katas/completed/roguelike_game_1_stats_and_weapon/README.md

 3 * strength + 1 * dexterity + 0 * intelligence + 20 = 3 * 15 + 1 * 10 + 0 * 7 + 20 = 75
 ```

-The weapon and its total damage should appear in the output
+The weapon and its total damage should appear in the character info output.
+Damage computation calculation, hence the output of the character info thing is done with the stats of the Character at call time.

 ```
 Kroker